 - In The Old Republic, the Bounty Hunter class uses Heat as a mechanic; using most abilities generates heat, which dissipates over time according to your current heat level.
 (The higher your heat is, the slower it dissipates, which encourages players to be frugal in normal gameplay while having a reserve for "burst" situations.)
 However, the actual mechanics of which abilities generated heat could be a little odd; throwing a sticky grenade caused heat, for instance, as did punching someone (admittedly, it is a jet-pack-assisted punch), but firing your blasters normally didn't.

 - Sega's 1981 arcade game Astro Blaster gives your ship a laser that is capable of overheating.
 Fire too many shots for too long, and your laser will be temporarily deactivated.
+This feature was carried over into the home computer adaptation Threshold.

 - In Vanquish, melee attacks, boosting, and Bullet Time cause Sam's Powered Armor to overheat if used too long, leaving you defenseless while it cools down.
+Some enemies also have weapons that induce overheating.

 - Overheating weapons will reach a point at which they are incapable of firing- Particularly seen in light and heavy machine guns, which fire large volumes of rounds at a time (the typical belt size is 200 rounds).
 There are two reasons for this: First, steel expands when it gets sufficiently hot, causing stoppages (ie 'jamming') as the round travels through the bore (which is now too small for it to pass through).
 The other is that, since the barrel has a substantial weight, when it reaches higher temperatures it will in fact begin to bend, causing similar stoppages.
 Firing a gun to the point that it is severely overheated will eventually destroy the barrel in several ways.
 To prevent this, machine gunners carry spare barrels which they switch out after a certain number of rounds (or in a battle situation, 'whenever you have a chance'), allowing one barrel to cool while the other is in use.